IBMRedbooks/zikipedia/dictionary/S.md

 * The person who manages the system.
 The system programmer's job is to install software updates and patches, configure the system, and request hardware resources.

 ### SYSIN
-* This is the input data set for a JCL job step.
+* This is the input data set/file for a JCL job step.

 ### SYSOUT
-* This is the output data set for a JCL job step.
+* This is the output data set/file for a JCL job step.

 ### SYS1
 * This is where all of the system data sets are stored *(MACLIB, LPALIB, LINKLIB, etc...)*.